Make a difference while you’re making a living

 - Does GoTriangle provide CDL training?

 Yes.
 As part of the regular training program, trainees who begin employment with a CDL permit will receive in-house training and testing required to obtain a CDL.
 In addition, GoTriangle offers a new extended training program that allows people with regular driver’s license to start training for a CDL as long as they meet qualifications.
-After six months of employment, Bus Operators may be reimbursed for the expense of obtaining a Class B CDL with a Passenger Endorsement.
-For details on the new extended training program for those with regular driver’s license to train for a CDL, View the Non-CDL Bus Operator Program FAQs below.
+After six months of employment, Transit Operators may be reimbursed for the expense of obtaining a Class B CDL with a Passenger Endorsement.
+For details on the new extended training program for those with regular driver’s license to train for a CDL, View the Non-CDL Transit Operator Program FAQs below.

 - Will having points on my license disqualify me?